Althingi (Parliament Building)

 Frequently asked questions

-Can visitors tour the Althingi Parliament Building?
+Can visitors tour inside the Althingi building?